HOME • SEARCH • EMAIL • ABOUT

 Botany

-Kalamansanai is a large tree, reaching a height of 30 meters.
+Kalamansanai is a large deciduous tree, with an open, flat-topped crown, reaching a height of 30 meters.
+Trunk is straight, cylindrical, up to 70 centimeters in diameter.
 Leaves are alternate, crowded towards the ends of the twigs, leaving scars after falling, obovate-oblong to suboblong, 9 to 14 centimeters in length, and 4 to 6 centimeters wide, with the tip abruptly but sharply pointed, and a pointed base.
 Flowers are in axillary racemes, small, yellowish-green, and almost without stalks.
 Fruit is dry, indehiscent, about 4 centimeters wide, and furnished with two opposite, spreading, rounded wings.

 Distribution